v-sbradley/bacx-pr/topics/make-major-changes.md

     > [!TIP]
     > Install the [Docs Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack) extension to help you as you edit files with features such as spell check, previewing includes files, and so on.

-4. If your changes take more than a few days to make, refresh your local branch with changes from the **master** branch of the repo at least weekly to avoid merge conflicts.
+4. If you leave your branch open but don't update it for a few days, avoid merge conflicts by refreshing your branch with changes from the **master** branch before you make further updates.

     - To refresh your local branch in Visual Studio Code:
         1. Ensure that the name of your branch appears in the lower-left corner.